Access to Justice - LLM

 We look forward to hearing from you.

 The LLM A2J programme is a distinct and unique contribution to legal education in Northern Ireland and on the island of Ireland, there being no comparable programme at undergraduate or postgraduate level.
-Its function is to supplement the range of legal service providers by focusing on, and meeting, unmet legal need in the fields of employment law and social security law, whilst giving students the opportunity to develop legal advice and advocacy skills and engaging their interest in the provision of legal services more generally.
+Its function is to supplement the range of legal service providers by focusing on, and meeting, unmet legal need in the fields of Employment Law, Social Security Law and Family Law, whilst giving students the opportunity to develop legal advice and advocacy skills and engaging their interest in the provision of legal services more generally.

-To this end, students receive training in social security law, employment law, alternative dispute resolution and tribunal representation in preparation for providing advice and advocacy, to members of the public with appeals before Social Security or Employment Tribunals.
-Students will also receive training in client care and case handling and family law with a view to assisting in family law cases.
-This advice and representation will be provided through the ‘Ulster Law Clinic’, Social Justice Hub and/or on placement with advice sector organisations in semesters one, two and three.
+To this end, students receive training in Social Security Law, Employment Law and Alternative Dispute Resolution & Employment Tribunal Representation in preparation for providing advice and advocacy, to members of the public with appeals before Social Security or Employment Tribunals.
+In semester two of year one students will choose an optional module to study - Employment Compliance & Development, Family Law in Practice or International Migration Law.
+Students will also receive training in client care and case handling with a view to assisting in client cases.
+This advice and representation will be provided through the ‘Ulster Law Clinic’ in semesters one, two and three.
 The programme also involves students in the development and management of the ‘Ulster Law Clinic’.

 Students are expected to attend all classes associated with the programme and be punctual and regular in attendance.
-In semester one, students will undertake taught modules in Social Security Law and Policy, Employment Law, Tribunal Representation and Alternative Dispute Resolution.
+In semester one of year one, students will undertake taught modules in Social Security Law & Policy and Aternative Dispute Resolution & Employment Tribunal Representation.
 Students will also receive training in client care and clinic management.
-In Semester 2 & 3, Students will be based at the Ulster Law Clinic and/or clinical work placement with the Social Justice Hub or the Clinical Legal Practice module where they will provide advice and representation to users of the Law Clinic.
-Students will also undertake the taught module Employment Compliance and Development and attend classes in the Dissertation module.
+In semester 2 & 3, students will be based at the Ulster Law Clinic for the Clinical Legal Practice module where they will provide advice and representation to users of the Law Clinic.
+In semster 2 of year 1 students will study one of three optional modules - Family Law in Practice, International Migration Law or Employment Compliance & Development.

-Assessment relates to legal drafting of case pleadings and documents, trial preparation and mock practical exercises and role plays relating to client representation and dispute resolution.
+Assessment relates to engagment in the Law Clinic inculding tasks such as legal drafting of case pleadings and documents, trial preparation, client representation and dispute resolution.
 Student clinicians will be required to undertake legal research and work in firms to complete assessed and assigned legal drafting under the supervision of case managers.
-Assessment is also observational of casework and reflective assessment on case experiences.
+Assessment is observational of casework and reflective assessment on case experiences.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.